ua-data7/introllms/docs/index.md

     **CoPilot** - GitHub (Microsoft/OpenAI) AI co-programmer, natively integrated as an extension in VS Code or GitHub CodeSpaces

+    **Embeddings** - process of transforming high-dimensional data, such as text or images, into low-dimensional vectors.
+Embeddings allow us to quantify the meaning and relationships of data.

     **Generative Pretrained Transformer (GPT)** - are a family of large language models, which was introduced in 2018 by the American artificial intelligence organization OpenAI [:simple-wikipedia:](https://en.wikipedia.org/wiki/Generative_pre-trained_transformer). [(Radford et al. :simple-arxiv:)](https://www.cs.ubc.ca/~amuham01/LING530/papers/radford2018improving.pdf){target=_blank}

     **GitHub** - the most widely used Version Control infrastructure, owned by Microsoft and natively integrated with OpenAI